 As well as reducing an individual’s prospects of maintaining employment in the first place, studies suggest that unemployment significantly heightens the risks of addiction.
 This can lead to a self-perpetuating cycle, where the person in question struggles to seek further employment and is also more likely to turn to desperate measures to fund their addiction.
 Worse, treatment can feel like it isn’t an option when individuals don’t have the funds or insurance necessary to make it possible.

-Talking is the first step towards the treatment you need
+Talking is the first step toward the treatment you need

 Understand your options